 It is imperative for sales and marketing teams to consider the total cost of ownership of a CRM solution so in this post we look at the basic costs of the leading CRM vendors, the key watch-outs and some things to consider so that you understand the ‘true’ costs of a CRM solution.

-The pricing that is readily available on the websites of most CRM solutions is typically for basic CRM functionality and primarily for the core functionality used by sales teams.
+The pricing that is readily available on the websites of most CRM solutions is typically for basic CRM functionality used by sales teams.

 - Salesforce.com – from £20 per user per month for ‘starter’ to £240 per use per month for ‘lightning’

 - Microsoft Dynamics – from £86.70 per user per month

 - Oracle – from £52 per user per month for Profession to £241 per user per month for Premium.